-Witness Testimony of Ronald E. Walters, Acting Deputy Under Secretary for Memorial Affairs, National Cemetery Administration, U.S. Department of Veterans Affairs
+Ronald E. Walters, Acting Deputy Under Secretary for Memorial Affairs, National Cemetery Administration, VA

 Chairman Runyan, Ranking Member McNerney and members of the Subcommittee, I am pleased to be here today to provide an overview of the FY 2012 budget for the National Cemetery Administration (NCA).
 Within the Department of Veterans Affairs (VA), NCA is responsible for administering burial and memorial programs to meet the needs of Veterans, their families and survivors.
 Our responsibilities include: management of 131 national cemeteries and 33 soldiers’ lots and monuments; furnishing headstones, markers and medallions for the graves of Veterans around the world; administering the Presidential Memorial Certificate program; and, overseeing the Federal grants program for construction of state and tribal Veterans cemeteries.